tommydilillo/lab-angular-data-binding/README.md

 ## Introduction

-At this point in the course, some of us may be reminiscing about times before the course, when we used to work out, and we were fit and in shape.
+At this point in the course, some of us may be reminiscing about times before the course, when we used to work out and we were fit and in shape.
 Surprising as it may be, spending many hours each day sitting in front of the computer is not an effective way to attain, and maintain, a rock-hard physique.

-Our solution: A Nutrition App.
+Our solution: A nutrition app.

 And it's your job to build it.